pudly/schmopera-hugo/content/articles/everyday-arias-presents-14-new-opera-film-shorts.md

 date = "2017-01-16T10:28:00+00:00"
 lastmod = "2017-01-17T11:38:00+00:00"
 publishDate = "2017-01-16T11:52:00+00:00"
-slug = "everyday-arias-presents-14-new-opera-film-shorts"
-title = "Everyday Arias presents 14 new opera film shorts"
+short_description = "The films' stories are diverse: an intoxicated Elvis in a kebab shop, a young ghazal singer pursuing her dreams, a fish who sings its own requiem, and one tenor's take on Carmina Burana that promises to be \"the biggest, boldest, and sexiest operatic flash mob the internet has ever witnessed.\"" slug = "everyday-arias-presents-14-new-opera-film-shorts" title = "Everyday Arias presents 14 new opera film shorts"
 +++